Evaluations

 Digital Submissions Guidelines

 • Each photo must be at least 2000 pixels on the longer side.
-(If you don’t know how to ensure this, please ask a member for help.)

 Label your Evaluation Meeting images with: